Saturday, 21 December 2024

 Earlier this year, the Federal Communications Commission (FCC) proposed multimillion-dollar fines against a political consultant responsible for a robocall campaign impersonating President Joe Biden.
 The fake Biden robocall targeted voters in New Hampshire, attempting to discourage them from participating in the state’s primary election.

-In addition, Elon Musk shared a deepfake video of Vice President Kamala Harris on X (formerly Twitter).
+In addition, Elon Musk shared a deepfake video of Vice President Kamala Harris on (formerly Twitter).
 In the video, Harris appears to refer to herself as “the ultimate diversity hire” and claims she was “mentored by the ultimate deep state puppet, Joe Biden.”
-Former President Donald also posted an AI-generated endorsement from Taylor Swift on his Truth Social platform in August, which Swift later addressed in her real-life endorsement of Vice President Harris.
+Former President Donald Trump also posted an AI-generated endorsement from Taylor Swift on his Truth Social platform in August, which Swift later addressed in her real-life endorsement of Vice President Harris.

 This rise in politically motivated deepfakes poses an urgent challenge for lawmakers and security officials, with implications for the integrity of democratic processes and public trust.
 With the upcoming elections in the US and heightened tensions globally, such incidents are likely to become more frequent and require careful monitoring.